edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-06-17-upskill-employees.md

 permalink: /blog/upskill-employees/
 author: { name: Corey Bleich }
 image: blog/2020-06-17-upskill-employees.jpg
-excerpt: With entirely new technical fields and disruptive trends flooding the market, digital upskilling is more important than ever.
+meta: With entirely new technical fields and disruptive trends flooding the market, digital upskilling is more important than ever.
 Here's what you need to know.
 ---

 Digital upskilling is more important than ever